Still buying into the idea that you get what you pay for? Let's discuss what this phrase means and why I think it's totally bogus.

 In a nutshell, it's something people love to:

-a) tell others when they see that they chose the lower-quality, lower-costing item and it broke on them
+a) tell others when they see that they chose the lower-quality, lower-costing item and it breaks on them

 b) use to justify why they spend a lot more money on a specific purchase